w3c/imsc/imsc1/README.md

 ## Specification

-The latest Editor's Draft of specification can be viewed [here](http://w3c.github.io/imsc/imsc1/spec/ttml-ww-profiles.html)
+The latest Editor's Draft of specification can be viewed [here](https://rawgit.com/w3c/imsc/IMSC1.1/imsc1/spec/ttml-ww-profiles.html)

 NOTE: As specified in [W3C Process](http://www.w3.org/Consortium/Process/), Editor's Drafts do not have official standing , do not necessarily imply consensus of the Working Group, and are not endorsed in any way by W3C.
 There are also subject to changes without notice.

 ## Issues

-Issues are tracked in the current [repo](https://github.com/w3c/imsc/issues).
+Issues are tracked in the current [repo](https://github.com/w3c/imsc/issues) with the tag IMSC1.1.